ICWallis/fractoolbox/README.md

 fractoolbox is in rapid development so the content of this repo will change regularly and may not be stable.
 We welcome use of the fractoolbox libraries and notebooks but only on an 'as is' basis and without any warranty implied.

-The juypter notebooks are step-by-step walkthroughs of fractoolbox and other related libraries (such as mplstereonet).
+The Juypter Notebooks (.ipynb) are step-by-step walkthroughs of fractoolbox and other related libraries (such as mplstereonet).
 Some also describe the theory underlying the tools and point readers to relevant academic literature.
 If you are new to fractoolbox, these are a good place to start.

 Made for Python 3.3+